NTULyonSec/pwn_workshop_ntusc/session-1/challenge/README.md

 # Day 1 Challenge
 The Day 1 challenge simulates a typical pwn deployment that is done over the network (represented as a network service).
-Participants would usually need to connect to the network and exploit it accordingly
+Participants would usually need to connect to the network and exploit it accordingly.
 ## Pre-Requisites
 Ensure that you have docker installed.
 To check, run the following command:
 ```